 Perhaps the longest-standing effort to manage forest pests on Pennsylvania's forest lands has been the DCNR's Bureau of Forestry's gypsy moth program.

 The gypsy moth has been causing significant forest damage in Pennsylvania since the 1970s.
-The most recent outbreak occurred between 2013 to 2017, and this pest has been the principal agent of tree mortality on state forest land since the 1970s.
+The most recent outbreak occurred from 2013 to 2019 and another outbreak is building for 2021.
+This pest has been the principal agent of tree mortality on state forest land since the 1970s.

 The DCNR Bureau of Forestry uses an integrated pest management approach to monitor and treat gypsy moth populations to lessen tree mortality and prevent significant defoliation.

-The bureau and cooperating counties conduct annual egg mass surveys to monitor gypsy moth populations, and plans a suppression program when populations exceed threshold levels.
+The bureau conducts annual egg mass surveys to monitor gypsy moth populations and implements a suppression program when populations exceed threshold levels.

-The bureau uses applications of Bacillus thuringiensis subspecies kurstaki (Btk), a natural biological insecticide, and tebufenozide, an insect growth regulator, to control gypsy moth populations via aerial application using airplanes and helicopters on state land and on private lands when requested by counties.
+The bureau uses applications of Bacillus thuringiensis, subspecies kurstaki (Btk), a natural biological insecticide, and tebufenozide, an insect growth regulator, to control gypsy moth populations via aerial application using airplanes and helicopters.

 Survey your property for egg masses in the summer and fall.
 The gypsy moth has one generation per year in Pennsylvania.